simorgh1/s3-publisher/README.md

 This Application is designed to leverage the Serverless architecture by using the AWS Lambda functions and HttpApi which uses an Authorizer for Client authentication.

 The communication flow is based on a decoupled design so that the Lambda function for uploading the test artifacts is not directly used.
-Instead, after a successfull client authentication, an S3 signed Url is generated that could be used to upload the test results.
+Instead, after a successful client authentication, an S3 signed Url is generated that could be used to upload the test results.

 ## System Requirements

 - AWS Cli ([configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html))
 - Python 3.9
-- NodeJs 12.x
+- NodeJs 16.x
 - AWS [SAM](https://aws.amazon.com/serverless/sam/)
 - jq